 2010-11: Bell was an assistant captain for a Regina team that was among the youngest in the WHL.
 On a team in which three of the top four scorers were defensemen, he was the fourth-leading scorer with 14 goals and 31 assists in 66 games and was minus-14 with 86 penalty minutes.
 The Pats again missed the playoffs, finishing tied with Lethbridge for the second fewest regulation wins (23); trailing only Calgary (20) for that dubious distinction.
 In April he suffered a broken leg in a fatal auto accident in which he was the driver.
 He played in the CHL/NHL Top Prospects game and was ranked 39th amongst North American skaters in Central Scouting’s final rankings prior to the 2011 NHL Draft but was not selected.

-Originally a defensemen, Bell shifted to forward with Kelowna last season.
-Combined with his offensive skills and skating, he became one of the top scorers in the WHL.
-His best skill is his powerful slapshot, once clocked at 98mph.
-Those talents make him versatile at even strength and on the power play.
-While his defensive mindset helps him predict what the opposition will do, he needs more experience with his new position.
-Whether that’s picking up plays on the wall or to keep his feet moving, Bell has more to learn.
+Originally a defenseman, Bell shifted to forward during his last two seasons of junior hockey.
+His combination of offensive skills and skating allowed him to be one of the top scorers in the WHL.
+His best skill is his powerful slapshot, once clocked at 98 mph.
+Effective at even strength and on the power play, his defensive mindset helps him predict what the opposition will do.
+Still developing as a forward, he could improve even further as he learns the nuances of the position such as picking up plays on the wall or to keep his feet moving.